distbit0/distbit.xyz/_posts/2023-06-15-the-collateral-price-reflexivity-continuum.md

 gist_url: https://gist.github.com/01ae2224d7f1f88423bf105568c83515
 headerImage: false
 layout: post
-tag:
+tag: []
-- stablecoins
-- reflexivity
 title: The collateral price reflexivity continuum
 ---

-i defi  i collateral
+i defi  i stablecoins  i collateral  i reflexivity

 Previously algo stables have failed as a result of the fact that [algorithmic stables employ collateral that derives its value from TVL growth](/algorithmic-stables-employ-collateral-that-derives-its-value-from-tvl-growth).
 Such algo stables however simply exist on one end of a continuum, across which many designs exist at various points.